becodeorg/free2code/2.CSS/3.POSITIONING/2.position/exercise-2.md

 ![sections.png](resources/images/sections.png)

-Now make it so that if we scroll down, each case collapses onto eachother.
+Now make it so that if we scroll down, each case collapses onto each other.
 (Leave 20px space between the **top** and the cases.)